Skip to Content

 Size and dimensions

-The average septic tank requires a space about 10 ft. x 10 ft.
-The disposal (or drain) field should be 30 ft. x 50 ft. or larger, with an additional area of similar size held in reserve in case of drain field failure.
+The average septic tank requires a space about 10 ft. by 10 ft.
+The disposal (or drain) field should be 30 ft. by 50 ft. or larger, with an additional area of similar size held in reserve in case of drain field failure.
 The drain field must have 4 ft. of good native soil from the surface to the water table or hardpan and a minimum of 2 ft. vertical separation from trench bottom to the water table or impervious material such as hardpan.

-• Only flush toilet paper and wastewater
+• Only flush toilet paper and wastewater.

-• Dispose of cooking fats in the garbage or use a grease interceptor
+• Dispose of cooking fats in the garbage or use a grease interceptor.

-• Use household cleaners in moderation (unless all-natural)
+• Use household cleaners in moderation (unless all-natural).

-• Do not drive on or park vehicles on top of the septic field as these heavy objects may compact soil and crush pipes
+• Do not drive on or park vehicles on top of the septic field as these heavy objects may compact soil and crush pipes.

-• Get your septic system pumped and fully inspected every 3-5 years
+• Get your septic system pumped and fully inspected every 3-5 years.

 Do's and don'ts

-• Have your tank pumped every 3-5 years
+• Have your tank pumped every 3-5 years.

-• Know where your system is located (keep a photo or a map as well as maintenance records)
+• Know where your system is located (keep a photo or a map as well as maintenance records).

-• Be safety conscious when checking your system.
-Watch for heavy tank covers, sewer gases and raw sewage
+• Be safety conscious when checking your system - watch for heavy tank covers, sewer gases and raw sewage.

-• Practice water conservation by using low flush toilets, water saving faucets and shower heads
+• Practice water conservation by using low flush toilets, water saving faucets and shower heads.

-• Only do full loads of laundry
+• Only do full loads of laundry.

-• Only do full loads of dishes in the dishwasher
+• Only do full loads of dishes in the dishwasher.

-• Take hazardous waste to approved disposal centres
+• Take hazardous waste to approved disposal centres.

-• Plant grass on your drain field rather than trees or shrubs.
-Water sparingly
+• Plant grass on your drain field rather than trees or shrubs - water sparingly.

-• Divert roof, patio and driveway runoff away from the drain field
+• Divert roof, patio and driveway runoff away from the drain field.

-• Keep sump pumps, hillside runoff and foundation drains away from the system
+• Keep sump pumps, hillside runoff and foundation drains away from the system.

-• Protect the reserve drain field area
+• Protect the reserve drain field area.

 • Ensure that your system is large enough for your needs.
-Garburators put extra pressure on the system as do additional bedrooms or suites

 • Contact your local health agency for permits for repairs, improvements, installations and more information